nsidc/granule-metgen/README.md

 ## Assumptions

 - Checksums are all SHA256
+- In the data files to be ingested:
   - The global attribute "date_modified" exists and will be used to represent the production date and time.
   - Global attributes "time_coverage_start" and "time_coverage_end" exist and
   will be used for the time range metadata values.
-- Only one coordinate system is used by all variables (i.e. only one grid_mapping)
+  - Only one coordinate system is used by all variables (i.e. only one grid mapping variable is present in a file)
   - (x[0],y[0]) represents the upper left corner of the spatial coverage.
-- x,y coordinates represent the center of the pixel.
-The pixel size in the GeoTransform attribute is used to determine the padding added to x and y values.
+  - x,y coordinates represent the center of the pixel
+  - The grid mapping variable contains a GeoTransform attribute (which defines the pixel size ), and can be used to determine the padding added to x and y values.
 - Date/time strings can be parsed using `datetime.fromisoformat`

 ## Installation